jimdigriz/debian-clearfog-gt-8k/README.md

 ##### `/etc/systemd/resolved.conf`

-Set `FallbackDNS` to a set of providers as detailed in the configuration file.
+Set `FallbackDNS` to a set of providers as detailed in the configuration.

 ## Kernel Upgrade